"Montessori education is known for being hands-on. Learning materials are designed specifically for manipulation.

 Exploration with the Pink Tower prepares the child for concepts such as the decimal system and volume.
 Made of 10 wooden cubes, painted pink, this material illustrates the way Montessori isolates one quality at a time.
 Only the size changes; not the shape and color.
 Children from under three to four years use it although older children may return to explore it more!"

-Large Moveable Alphabet
+Large Movable Alphabet

 The Golden Bead Material

-"The Golden Bead Material is used to introduce the quantities and symbols of the decimal system and all four operations of math - addition, subtraction, multiplication and division.
+"The Golden Bead Material is used to introduce the quantities and symbols of the decimal system and all four operations of math - addition, subtraction, multiplication, and division.
 A unit is a single gold bead, 10 is a bar of 10 golden beads, 100 is a square of 100 beads and a cube is 1,000.
 The child gains strong sensorial impressions of number - thousands are bigger and much heavier than units.
 Children start working with the golden beads once they recognize symbols and can make quantities 1-10.
 Many games are played; making and reading numbers up to the thousands, bringing numbers to be counted.
 Children then work in groups to do the operations of math, seeing concretely how addition makes a number larger and subtraction makes a number smaller.
 This material is introduced in the Casa classroom usually around age 5 (Kindergarten), it is then used with higher degrees of difficulty in Lower Elementary.
-There is an understanding about ‘carrying' and ‘borrowing'."
+There is an understanding of ‘carrying' and ‘borrowing'."